UniversalScalableFirmware/documentation/source/2_universal_payload.rst

    initialization and OS boot logic in a single code base, the distinction lies in the functionality provided.

-   This specification is used to describe the interface between the bootloader phase that initializes the system hardware and the payload phase.
-It includes how to pass parameters to payload and parameter format, payload image format, payload boot mode and stack usage, etc.
+   This specification describes an interface between the bootloader phase that initializes the system hardware and the payload phase.
+It includes how to pass parameters to the payload and parameter format, payload image format, payload boot mode and stack usage, etc.
    The intent for this specification is to provide interoperability between spec compliant bootloaders and spec compliant payloads.